DIDSR/MCGPUv1.3_PCD/InstructionManual.md

 <br>

 This will generate an executable file `MC-GPU_v1.3_PCD.x` which we can now use to run the input file with the MC-GPU program.
+As an example, to run the `pencil_beam_simulation.in` file from the Sample_Pencil_Beam directory, you can run the following command line.

 <br>

 ```
+cd Sample_Pencil_Beam/
-./MC-GPUv1.3_PCD.x Sample_Pencil_Beam/pencil_beam_simulation.in | tee MC-GPU_v1.3.out
+./../MC-GPUv1.3_PCD.x pencil_beam_simulation.in | tee MC-GPU_v1.3.out
 ```

 <br>